smartgic/skill-sonos-controller/README.md

 ## Examples

-- "play i got a feeling on living room"
+- _play i got a feeling on living room_
-- "play i got a feeling by black eyed peas on living room"
+- _play i got a feeling by black eyed peas on living room_
-- "play i got a feeling from spotify on living room"
+- _play i got a feeling from spotify on living room_
-- "play i got a feeling by black eyed peas from spotify on living room"
+- _play i got a feeling by black eyed peas from spotify on living room_
-- "play soundtrack playlist on dining room"
+- _play soundtrack playlist on dining room_
-- "play soundtrack playlist from spotify on dining room"
+- _play soundtrack playlist from spotify on dining room_
-- "play soundtrack album on dining room"
+- _play soundtrack album on dining room_
-- "play back to front album by lionel richie on dining room"
+- _play back to front album by lionel richie on dining room_
-- "play back to front album by lionel richie from spotify on dining room"
+- _play back to front album by lionel richie from spotify on dining room_
-- "play soundtrack album from spotify on dining room"
+- _play soundtrack album from spotify on dining room_
-- "play the mysterious universe podcast from plex on office"
+- _play the mysterious universe podcast from plex on office_
-- "discover sonos devices"
+- _discover sonos devices_
-- "what is playing"
+- _what is playing_
-- "which artist is playing"
+- _which artist is playing_
-- "what are my music services"
+- _what are my music services_
-- "volume louder"
+- _volume louder_
-- "volume quieter"
+- _volume quieter_
-- "volume down on living room"
+- _volume down on living room_
-- "volume up"
+- _volume up_
-- "quieter"
+- _quieter_
-- "louder"
+- _louder_
-- "pause music"
+- _pause music_
-- "stop music"
+- _stop music_
-- "stop the music on office speaker"
+- _stop the music on office speaker_
-- "resume music"
+- _resume music_
-- "shuffle off"
+- _shuffle off_
-- "shuffle on"
+- _shuffle on_
-- "disable repeat mode"
+- _disable repeat mode_
-- "enable repeat mode"
+- _enable repeat mode_
-- "next music"
+- _next music_
-- "previous music"
+- _previous music_
-- "give me information on dining room speaker"
+- _give me information on dining room speaker_
-- "give me detailed information about library speaker"
+- _give me detailed information about library speaker_

 ## Installation

 When using `ovos-core`, two approaches are available to install this skill.

-The first one will be to use `pip` and install the skill at the same "place" as `ovos-core`, sharing Python libraries.
+The first one will be to use `pip` and install the skill in the same "place" as `ovos-core`, sharing Python libraries.

 ```bash
 pip install git+https://github.com/smartgic/skill-sonos-controller